 The default module is defined by explicitly giving a module the name "default," or by not including the name parameter in the module's config file.
 Requests that specify no module or an invalid module are routed to the default module.
-You can designate a default version for a module, when appropriate, in the Google Developers Console versions tab.
+You can designate a default version for a module, when appropriate, in the Google Cloud Platform Console versions tab.

 If a request matches the

 app-id.appspot portion of the hostname, but includes

 a module, version, or instance name that does not exist, then the request is

 routed to the default version of the default module.
 Soft routing does not

 apply to custom domains; requests to them will return a 404 if the

 All modules are public by default.
 If you want to restrict access to a module, add the “login: admin” parameter to its handlers.

 Routing with a dispatch file